meshula/meshula.github.com/site/astro-site/src/content/blog/reading-wiener.md

 The impasse is real.
 But if cybernetic power operates through optimization, then resistance must be more than angry negation; it must articulate and defend forms of individual and collective life that cannot be reduced to stability metrics or behavioral prediction.

+To call back to Brautigan's *Machines of Loving Grace*, are we to be mammals in the meadow, biological inputs to a machine caught up in stabilizing loops, free of labour and also agency?
+The only way to escape the sociopticon as Orwellian hospice is, as mammals, to provide the spark of interiority, chaos, and unpredictability that the machine serves but can never possess.
+Only then can the system be one of freedom.

-Governance must be designed to preserve unpredictability.
-This is not an argument against governance, but against governance that confuses stability with legitimacy.
+Alignment should not be against some necessarily incomplete and debated sense of values, but an alignment with a capacity for change.
+Governance must be designed to preserve unpredictability; governance must not confuse stability with legitimacy.
 Unpredictability is no absence of order, it is a condition that must be deliberately maintained if institutions are to remain corrigible, plural, and humane.

-To call back to *Machines of Loving Grace*, we are the "mammals" in Brautigan's meadow; no simple components of a machine caught up in stabilizing loops, we mammals provide the spark of interiority, chaos, and unpredictability that the machine serves but can never possess.

 ![](assets/17660360184589.jpg)
 ## All Watched Over By Machines Of Loving Grace